 Therapy is given for symptom palliation, to prevent disease progression, and for cosmetic reasons.

-Kaposi sarcoma (KS) is a low-grade vasoformative neoplasm associated with human herpesvirus-8 (HHV-8) or Kaposi sarcoma herpesvirus (KSHV) infection.
+Kaposi sarcoma (KS) is a low-grade vasoformative neoplasm associated with human herpesvirus-8 (HHV-8, also known as Kaposi sarcoma-associated herpesvirus [KSHV]) infection.
 Lesions frequently involve mucocutaneous sites, but may become more extensive to involve the lymph nodes and visceral organs.
 Skin lesions evolve from an early patch, to a plaque, and later to ulcerating tumor nodules.

 Attending Hematologist and Oncologist